What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 As a result, we get this table:

 In the first column, we see how many people visited the site during the reporting period as well as the number of users in each weekly cohort.
-The remaining columns’ meaning is how the cohort retention rate has changed for all users and for each group from week to week.
+The remaining columns’ meaning is how the cohort returning page view behavior has changed for all users and for each group from week to week.
 The higher the retention rate, the darker the color of the cell.

 From the screenshot above, it’s clear that from December 30 through January 5, 6,604 new users logged on to the site.
 A week later, only 4.47% of them returned to the site; after two weeks, 2.32% returned, and so on.

-If you lack the cohort analysis capabilities you need in Google Analytics and you don’t use other analytics systems, you can build this type of report manually in Google Sheets.
-You can do this in one of four ways, which we’ll discuss in more detail below — namely pivot tables, formulas, filter formulas, and Apps Script.
+If you lack the cohort reporting capabilities you need in Google Analytics 4 and you don’t use other analytics systems, you can build this type of report manually in Google Sheets.
+You can do this in one of four ways, which we’ll discuss in more detail below: pivot tables, formulas, filter formulas, and Apps Script.

-To build a cohort report using the first three methods, you should prepare and upload the source data to Google Sheets.
-This data should be structured in the following way:
+To build a cohort report using the first three methods, you should prepare and upload the data you are going to analyze to Google Sheets.
+If you are going to analyze sales data, you can structure them in the following way:

 Cohort report data structure

-It’s important that in the first column you have a start month/week/day for cohort formation (registration_week), in the second column you have the transaction month/week/day (transaction_week), and then any columns (purchases, in this case) with data on the metric you’re analyzing.
+It’s important that in the first column you have a start month/week/day for cohort formation (registration_week), in the second column you have the transaction month/week/day (transaction_week), and then in the third column you'll have purchases (or the other data about the metric you’re analyzing).

 You can upload data to Google Sheets in any convenient way.
-In our example, we use raw data that we export from Google Analytics to Google BigQuery with the help of OWOX BI Pipeline.
-Then, using a SQL query, we select the necessary information:
+In our example, we use raw data that we collected from the website with OWOX BI Streaming and stored in Google BigQuery.

 SELECT